saidctb/BSplineFitting/README.md

 ## Completed work

-So far the workflow for the second part has been successfully created and initialized.
+Besides the completed first part, so far the workflow for the second part has been successfully created and initialized.
 The completed works are as follows.

 - Compute knot vectors for both open and closed curves.
 - Sample control points of different numbers.